World No.1 Panghal's Olympic campaign ends with shocking loss to Colombian Martinez | Sports-Games

 ''We knew what to expect but our hope was that Amit would stand up better in the last two rounds,'' Nieva added.

-''He didn't have the strength to move and so he stayed inside and then he didn't have the strength to respond also and he became passive and there the Colombian scored a lot of points,'' Nieva said.
+''He didn't have the strength to move, so he stayed inside.
+Then (eventually) he didn't have the strength to respond also and he became passive.
+There the Colombian scored a lot of points,'' Nieva said.

 ''Against no other opponent, I have seen Amit so tired.
 It's not just him, in the Italy camp we also had Deepak, who is also a world-class boxer, and he also could not stop him.
 We were facing a very high-calibre boxer,'' he added referring to Asian silver-medallist Deepak Kumar, who was there with the Olympic-bound group for sparring.